supaIC/Cipher-AI-Vault/distro-canister/README.md

 This canister is in charge of automatically topping up Cipher AI Vault demo canisters.

-Findn the Cycles Distro open source code [here](https://github.com/supaIC/cycles-distro).
+Find the Cycles Distro open source code [here](https://github.com/supaIC/cycles-distro).

+This demo uses a private Cycles Distro canister.
+In order to top up the canisters in this demo, you will need to be a controller of the Cycles Distro canister.

 ### Getting Setup: